Help Center

 Account approval generally takes place within 24 business hours of registration.
 Our team verifies the submitted data (VAT number, company name, SDI code) to ensure the portal is used exclusively by dental professionals.
 You'll receive an email notification when your account is active.
 From that moment, you can access the portal, view the price list, and start ordering.

 Yes, the portal automatically calculates the quote based on the materials, processes, finishes, and quantities selected.
-On the order summary page, you can view the full breakdown: base price, any surcharges for finishes or rush, shipping cost, taxable amount, 22% VAT, and total.
+On the order summary page, you can view the full breakdown: base price, any surcharges for finishes or rush, taxable amount, 22% VAT, and total.
 You can modify your selections and see the quote update in real time before confirming the order.

 You can reach us in several ways: by email at [email protected], or by using the contact form in the dedicated section of the website.
 For registered clients, you can also add notes and specific requests directly to the order.
 We respond to all inquiries within 24 business hours.
 The Dentra team is located at Via Pasubio 58D, Valdagno (VI) — we're also available for in-person meetings by appointment.